Sanada (wrestler): Los Ingobernables de Japón (2016–2023)

-On January 4, 2019, at Wrestle Kingdom 13 in Tokyo Dome, Evil and Sanada defeated both Guerrillas of Destiny and Young Bucks to win the IWGP Tag Team Championship for the second time.
-The following day at New Year Dash!!, Suzuki-gun attacked Los Ingobernables de Japón.
-Minoru Suzuki and Zack Sabre Jr. challenged Evil and Sanada for the IWGP Tag Team Championship.
-At The New Beginning in Sapporo, They retained their titles.
-At Honor Rising: Japan 2019, Evil and Sanada lost the titles in their second defense against Guerillas of Destiny.
 Sanada was announced to take part in 2019 New Japan Cup and faced Hirooki Goto in the first round.
 After defeating Goto, Sanada went on to defeat Minoru Suzuki, Colt Cabana and then Hiroshi Tanahashi to make it to the final.
-Sanada lost in the final against Okada.
-On March 28, Dave Meltzer rated this match as a 5 stars, being the first match that Sanada got this rating.
-On May 4, the second night of Wrestling Dontaku 2019, Sanada unsuccessfully challenged Kazuchika Okada for the IWGP Heavyweight Championship.
+Sanada lost in the final against Kazuchika Okada.
+On March 28, Dave Meltzer rated this match 5 stars, which was the first match that Sanada got this rating.
+On May 4, the second night of Wrestling Dontaku 2019, Sanada unsuccessfully challenged Okada for the IWGP Heavyweight Championship.
 Sanada entered the G1 Climax, where he finished with a record of 4 wins and 5 losses, ending the tournament with 8 points.
-One of Sanada's wins in the tournament came against still IWGP Heavyweight Champion, Kazuchika Okada.
-It was after NJPW Royal Quest, where Okada successfully defended the championship against Minoru Suzuki, when Sanada once again challenged Okada for the Championship.
+One of Sanada's wins in the tournament came against Okada, who was still IWGP Heavyweight Champion at the time.
+It was after Royal Quest, where Okada successfully defended the championship against Suzuki, when Sanada once again challenged Okada for the Championship.
 However, at King of Pro-Wrestling, Sanada lost to Okada.
-On the second night of Wrestle Kingdom 14, Sanada challenged Zack Sabre Jr. for the British Heavyweight Championship, but was unsuccessful.
-The following night at New Years Dash!!!
-Sanada teamed with stablemate, and new IWGP Intercontinental Champion and IWGP Heavyweight Champion, Tetsuya Naito to defeat Bullet Club’s Jay White and KENTA.
+On the second night of Wrestle Kingdom 14, Sanada challenged Sabre for the British Heavyweight Championship, but was unsuccessful.
+The following night at New Years Dash!!, Sanada teamed with Naito to defeat Bullet Club's Jay White and Kenta.
 White would then go on to challenge Sanada to a special singles match at The New Beginning in Osaka, where White would defeat Sanada.
 Sanada was then announced to be participating in the New Japan Cup, facing Mikey Nicholls in the first round.
 However, due to the COVID-19 pandemic, all New Japan Cup and further events were cancelled.
-Following NJPW's return to producing shows, Sanada entered the rescheduled 2020 New Japan Cup.
-He defeated Ryusuke Taguchi, Sho, and Taichi before losing to Evil in the semi-finals.
-Following Evil’s betrayal and departure from LIJ after winning the 2020 New Japan Cup, it was announced that the NEVER 6-Man titles would be vacated and that new champions would be crowned in a tournament.
-Sanada would occupy Evil’s previous spot and team with Bushi & Shingo Takagi in the tournament, defeating Minoru Suzuki, El Desperado, & Douki in the first round but then losing to Kazuchika Okada, Toru Yano, & Sho in the semi-finals.
-SANADA would then enter the inaugural KOPW 2020 tournament, defeating Sho once again in a submission match, but failed to capture the trophy in a fatal four way against El Desperado, Toru Yano, & Okada at Jingu Stadium.
-Sanada then participated in the G1 Climax 30 where he would lose his first three matches, but then go on to win six in a row (including matches against stable mate & IWGP double champion Tetsuya Naito, and former partner Evil) to win his first ever G1 Climax block, before losing to Kota Ibushi in the longest G1 Climax final match in history.
+Following NJPW's return to producing shows, Sanada entered the rescheduled New Japan Cup.
+He defeated Ryusuke Taguchi, Sho, and Taichi, before losing to Evil in the semi-finals.
+Following Evil's betrayal and departure from L.I.J. after winning the New Japan Cup, it was announced that the NEVER 6-Man titles would be vacated and that new champions would be crowned in a tournament.
+Sanada would occupy Evil's previous spot and team with Bushi and Shingo Takagi in the tournament, defeating Suzuki-gun in the first round but then losing to Chaos in the semi-finals.

+Sanada would then enter the inaugural KOPW 2020 tournament, defeating Sho once again in a submission match, but failed to capture the trophy in a fatal four way against El Desperado, Toru Yano and Okada at Jingu Stadium.
+Sanada then participated in the G1 Climax 30 where he would lose his first three matches, but then go on to win six in a row (including matches against stablemate and IWGP double champion Naito, and former partner Evil) to win his first ever G1 Climax block, before losing to Kota Ibushi in the longest G1 Climax final match in history.
 At Wrestle Kingdom 15, Sanada defeated Evil.
-On February 11 at The New Beginning in Hiroshima, he unsuccessfully challenged Kota Ibushi for the IWGP Heavyweight and Intercontinental Championships.
-He then went on to compete in the 2021 New Japan Cup where defeated Tomohiro Ishii In the first round & defeated Yuji Nagata in the second round before being eliminated by Will Ospreay in the quarter final.
+On February 11 at The New Beginning in Hiroshima, he unsuccessfully challenged Ibushi for the IWGP Heavyweight and Intercontinental Championships.
+He then went on to compete in the New Japan Cup, where he defeated Tomohiro Ishii In the first round and defeated Yuji Nagata in the second round before being eliminated by Will Ospreay in the quarter final.
+On July 11 at night two of Summer Struggle in Sapporo, Sanada and Naito defeated Dangerous Tekkers (Taichi and Zack Sabre Jr.) to win the IWGP Tag Team Championship for the first time as a team.
+They would lose the championship at Wrestle Grand Slam in Tokyo Dome, ending their reign at just 14 days.